marttosc/dotfiles/README.md

 # Dotfiles

-This repository has intent to store the development softwares configurations    and scripts to install these softwares as well, but certainly you'll find some scripts that make the "scaffold".
+This repository has intent to store the development softwares configurations    and scripts to install these softwares as well, but certainly you'll find some scripts that make the "scaffold" to make the magic!

 The scripts are optimized to run on Debian-based distributions, like Ubuntu or elementary OS.